 Students complete 140 hours work within a host organisation, within one UNSW term.
 This can be two days a week over 10 weeks or equivalent alternative arrangements, as agreed by the student and host.
 Students also have the option to enrol over Summer Term and complete the course intensively over 4 weeks from early January to early February.

-Standard Term – equivalent to 2 days a week over 10 weeks:
+Term 2 and 3 – equivalent to 2 days a week (14 hours) on Placement over 10 weeks:

 2019 Term 2 - June 3 - August 16